guhjy/2015ori-1/materials/study_02/interview-protocol.md

 	* SPSS        R        Stata        SAS        Matlab        Python
 	* Other, namely: _____________
 	* None
-- How would you rate your knowledge of statistics?
+- How would you rate your knowledge of statistics relative to your peers?
 (1 = extremely poor; 10 = excellent)
+	* If someone asks for clarification: relative to other researchers/scientists in your field
 - How confident are you that your fabricated data will go undetected as fabricated?
 (1 = extremely insecure; 10 = extremely confident)

 ### When